Adventures in Existential Quantification

 data ExtendedGame = ExtendedGame Game Score

-, but then functions that consumed Game
+to extend Game, but then functions that consumed Games cannot automatically

-even if they only require Game
+consume ExtendedGames even if they only require Game functionality.
+Creating

 dependencies on constructors like this seems like a bad idea.